tritonlmk/Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+![alt text][image6]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Usint different thresholds and find a good combination to find lane lines.

+Firstly I tried all the following thresholds to find the optimal combination for lane lines detection result:
+* grayscale
+* R threshold in RGB
+* S threshold in HLS
+* Sobel Gradient: magnitude
+* Sobel Gradient: dirtction
+* Sobel Gradient: absolute value

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color(R threshold & S threshold) and all three gradient thresholds to generate a binary image .
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]
+![alt text][image7]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+The code for my perspective transform includes a function called `warper()`, which appears in the first 3 code cell of the IPython notebook.
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(